-Studley noticed it was the dog’s last day being held, so she decided to check this pooch out a little closer and tells us, “I sat on the floor in front of her and she was not showing any signs of aggression towards me," said Studley.
+“I sat on the floor in front of her and she was not showing any signs of aggression towards me," Studley said.
 "I placed my hand inside her kennel.
 I took video of my interaction with her from both inside and outside of her kennel.
-I took her out on a leash where she interacted with other dogs and people including a 5 year old who gave her a treat.”
+I took her out on a leash where she interacted with other dogs and people including a 5-year-old who gave her a treat.”

 Studley said what happened next was very upsetting.
-“After showing the video to an ACS employee, I was told the best thing she could do was give her a 24 hour hold (a 24 hold from being euthanized) for me," said Studley.
+“After showing the video to an ACS employee, I was told the best thing she could do was give her a 24 hour hold (from being euthanized) for me," Studley said.

-She got to work, spreading the word about this mislabeled dog.
-A friend of Studley’s ended up adopting her and tells Studley, "She's the best dog she’s ever had."
+Immediately Studley starting posting about this mislabeled dog on social media.
+A friend of Studley’s ended up adopting her and told her, "She's the best dog I ever had."

 Petition: Dogs killed while there was space available at the shelter

-Volunteers say that's what happened to this dog, "Ozzy."
-A commenter on the Facebook post says, “ACS had 60 open kennels today but not spare one to give this beautiful baby an extra day shame on ACS.”
+Volunteers say that's what happened to a dog named "Ozzy."
+A commenter on the dog’s Facebook post says, “ACS had 60 open today but not spare one to give this beautiful baby an extra day shame on ACS.”